Python-SIP/sip/sphinx/directives.rst

 subsequent :directive:`%Module` directive is interpreted as defining a component module.

-The :directive:`%Docstring` directive is used to specify the module's optional docstring.
+The optional :directive:`%Docstring` sub-directive is used to specify the module's docstring.

 For example::